REQUIREMENTS AND CAMPUS GUIDE

 Is Northwestern affordable?

-The total cost to attend Northwestern for the 2021-2022 school year, which includes tuition, room and board, and average transportation and personal expense costs is $83,838.
+The total cost to attend Northwestern for the 2021-2022 school year, which includes tuition, room and board, and average transportation and personal expense costs, is $83,838.
 Northwestern meets 100% of demonstrated need for all students—whether international or domestic.
 Northwestern is able to provide loan-free financial aid packages for the students who need it.
-Roughly half of students receive Northwestern University scholarships and other state and federal grants that contribute to covering the costs of their education.
+Roughly half of the students receive Northwestern University scholarships and other state and federal grants that contribute to covering the costs of their education.
 You can calculate your estimated family contribution with Northwestern’s net price calculator.

 When deciding to invest in college, it’s important to consider what you’ll gain from it (aside from exciting learning experiences).
 Fortunately, 96% of Northwestern graduates are employed or continuing their education within six months of graduating.